Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Well, now they're foreclosing on people in New York.

-Helping down other luck New Yorkers would be comparatively easy, however, because their names and addresses are readily available in public court records.
+Helping down-other luck New Yorkers would be comparatively easy, however, because their names and addresses are readily available in public court records.

-So again, look, the question that I, as your host, have about this is once again, why is this man still viable?
+So again, look, the question that I, as your host, have about this is, once again, why is this man still viable?

 He's running an anti-poverty campaign, and we know that poverty is improving in this country.

-And it's not bad in the first place, given poverty around the world.
+It's getting better, and it's not bad in the first place, given poverty around the world.

-There's there's nothing that rec I don't understand.
+There's nothing that I don't understand.

-Uh none of them are the brainiacs.
+None of them are the brainiacs.

 I mean, look at folks.